-- To resize the note event, position the Object Selection tool at the start or the end of a note event and drag the mouse cursor to the left or right. - To move the start or end positions of the selected notes in steps according to the Length Quantize value on the toolbar, use the Trim Start/End buttons on the Nudge Palette. - Select the note and adjust its length on the info line. - Select Draw and drag left or right within the note display to draw a note.
+- To resize the note event, position the Object Selection tool at the start or the end of a note event and drag the mouse cursor to the left or right. - To apply time-stretching and note expression data to a controller that is associated with the note event that you resize, activate Sizing Applies Time Stretch for the Object Selection tool before you resize the note. - To move the start or end positions of the selected notes in steps according to the Length Quantize value on the toolbar, use the Trim Start/End buttons on the Nudge Palette. - Select the note and adjust its length on the info line. - Select Draw and drag left or right within the note display to draw a note.

 The resulting note event length is a multiple of the Length Quantize value on the toolbar. - Select Trim and cut off the end or the beginning of note events.

-RELATED LINKS Setup Options on page 742 Value Editing Rules on the Info Line on page 40 Using the Trim Tool on page 592 Resizing Events with the Object Selection Tool - Sizing Applies Time Stretch on page 151
+Setup Options on page 939

+Value Editing Rules on the Info Line on page 46

+Using the Trim Tool on page 713

+Resizing Events with the Object Selection Tool - Sizing Applies Time Stretch on page 182